gabriellewald/resume.md/resume.md

 ### <span></span>

-Data Scientist interested in surfacing insights from data.
+Data Scientist / Analyst interested in surfacing insights from data.
 Experience creating accessible visualizations and predictive models for a wide range of applications.
 Passionate about the scientific method and the use of technology to generate positive impact, improve services, and uncover possible solutions.

 ## Skills